DavesCodeMusings/irc2Frotz/README.txt

 interpreter.

 /me is a standard IRC feature called an "Action".
 All actions are blocked from reaching the z-machine.
-This way, you can talk to other players without getting replies from the z-machine like "I don't know the word 'So.'"
+This way, players can interact without getting replies from the z-machine like "I don't know the word 'So.'"

 Congratulations on getting everything installed and happy group adventuring!